Quizlet logo in blue.

 Survey

-Most platforms support studying, not learning.
+Most platforms primarily supported studying, not learning.

 Most tools emphasize memorization, streaks, and basic progress tracking, but fall short in helping students understand how to improve.
 Personalized guidance is limited, feedback lacks depth, and collaborative learning is largely missing, leaving students to figure out effective study strategies on their own.